Annual monitoring

 Why you need to send the information

-All charities registered in Scotland have a legal duty to provide OSCR with annual reports and accounts every year.
+All charities registered in Scotland have a legal duty to complete their annual return each year and submit this with a copy of their accounts.
+The accounts must include the financial information, a trustees’ annual report and an external scrutiny report.
 This is one of the charity trustee duties in terms of The Charities and Trustee Investment (Scotland) Act 2005.

 Without the information there's no evidence to show OSCR and others that you are carrying out activities and providing public benefit.